ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

 >Example of configuration.toml contents

 ### 2. Enable the Discovery Mechanism
 Device discovery is triggered by the device SDK.
-Once the device service starts, it will discover the Onvif camera(s) within the specified interval.
+Once the device service starts, it will discover the Onvif camera(s) at the specified interval.
+>NOTE: you can also manually call discovery using this command: `curl -X POST http://<service-host>:59984/api/v2/discovery`

 [Option 1] Enable from `configuration.toml`
 ```yaml